Megan L. Matthews

 Academic Positions

-• Assistant Professor, Dept of Civil and Environmental Engineering, University of Illinois at Urbana-Champaign, 1/2021 - Present
+• Assistant Professor, Dept of Civil and Environmental Engineering, University of Illinois Urbana-Champaign, 1/2021 - Present

 Research Interests